North Korea's Kim begins Hanoi trip by visiting embassy

 Kim entered the embassy shortly after 5 p.m.
 (1200 GMT) after he left the central Hanoi hotel where he is staying by limousine.

-Kim arrived in Vietnam earlier in the day, after traveling from North Korea across China by train, for his second summit with Trump.
+Kim arrived in Vietnam earlier in the day, after travelling from North Korea across China by train, for his second summit with Trump.